smart-data-models/dataModel.WaterDistributionManagementEPANET/Valve/doc/spec_DE.md

         model: https://schema.org/Text
         type: Property
     type:
-      description: 'NGSI-LD Entity Type.
-It must be equal to Valve.'
+      description: NGSI-LD Entity Type.
+It must be equal to Valve
       enum:
         - Valve
       type: string
       x-ngsi:
         type: Property
     valveCurve:
-      description: 'A relationship to the curve of the setting property.
-Only required when valveType is GPV'
+      description: A relationship to the curve of the setting property.
+Only required when valveType is GPV
       format: uri
       type: string
       x-ngsi: